-- Tip the cake mixture into the lined cake tin and cook for 1h15, or until a skewer comes out clean.
-(I don't actually own a skewer so I use a teaspoon handle instead!)
+- Tip the cake mixture into the lined cake tin and cook for 1h - 1h15, or until a skewer comes out clean.
+(If you don't own a skewer, use a teaspoon handle instead!)

 - Simply mix the cream cheese and icing sugar together and spread it on the top of the cake.
-Sprinkle the finely chopped walnuts on the top.
+Sprinkle the finely chopped walnuts on the top to decorate.

 - I like to use extra virgin olive oil, as it gives a really wonderful depth of flavour to this cake, however - unless you are a big fan of extra virgin olive oil (like me!) - you may prefer a lighter olive oil.
 Alternatively you can use sunflower or rapeseed (canola) oil, if you prefer.

 - Nutrition information is approximate and meant as a guideline only.

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Easy Dinners Meal Plan today!

 I am linking this up to Cook Blog Share.